Skip to content

 How does SATS (Ordinals) open interest compare across exchanges?

-SATS (Ordinals) (SATS) open interest is broken down by exchange in the chart above, showing the total value of outstanding SATS derivative contracts on each platform.
+The SATS (Ordinals) (SATS) open-interest chart shows the total value of outstanding SATS derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the SATS long/short ratio indicate?